More About Sue

 A highlight of my trips to Tanzania has been spending time with my good friend Claudia, a remarkable woman who has cared for the children living at the KKC from day one.
 Here Claudia and I are going over every child's handwritten records, some on scraps of paper, and assembling digital files and portable records that are more suitable for the staff.
 We had a chance to talk at length about the accomplishments of the past year, the challenges ahead, and her hopes and fears for the future.
 I left, as always, wishing I could do more.

-Behr, our 3 year old gordon setter, has bonded after a year with his new family!
+Behr, our gordon setter, has brought a new level of adventure to our family!

-Riley, our 6 year old golden, shows Behr how shopping is handled....with patience!
+Riley, our golden retriever, shows Behr how shopping is handled....with patience!